r-mcm/tweet-app/README.md

-# Twitter App for scraping tweets and analysing them
+# Twitter App for Scraping and Analysing Tweets

 To start: